d2l-ai/d2l-en/chapter_optimization/adagrad.md

 # Adagrad
 :label:`sec_adagrad`

+Let us begin by considering learning problems with features that occur infrequently.

 ## Sparse Features and Learning Rates

 Imagine that we're training a language model.
 To get good accuracy we typically want to decrease the learning rate as we keep on training, usually at a rate of $O(t^{-\frac{1}{2}})$ or slower.
 Now consider a model training on sparse features, i.e., features that occur only infrequently.
 This is common for natural language, e.g., it is a lot less likely that we'll see the word *preconditioning* than *learning*.
 However, it is also common in other areas such as   computational advertising and personalized collaborative filtering.
 After all, there are many things that are of interest only for a small number of people.